Shopify/pitchfork/docs/DESISGN.md

   only be scaled to backend resources, _never_ to the number of expected clients like is typical with blocking prefork servers.
-So while we've seen instances of popular prefork servers configured to run many hundreds of worker processes, Unicorn deployments are typically only 2-4 processes per-core.
+So while we've seen instances of popular prefork servers configured to run many hundreds of worker processes, Pitchfork deployments are typically between 1 and 2 processes per-core.

-* On-demand scaling of worker processes never happens automatically.
-  Again, Unicorn is concerned about scaling to backend limits and should never configured in a fashion where it could be waiting on slow clients.
-For extremely rare circumstances, we provide TTIN and TTOU signal handlers to increment/decrement your process counts without reloading.
-Think of it as driving a car with manual transmission: you have a lot more control if you know what you're doing.

 * Blocking I/O is used for clients.
 This allows a simpler code path to be followed within the Ruby interpreter and fewer syscalls.
-  Applications that use threads continue to work if Unicorn is only serving LAN or localhost clients.

-* SIGKILL is used to terminate the timed-out workers from misbehaving apps as reliably as possible on a UNIX system.
-The default timeout is a generous 60 seconds (same default as in Mongrel).
+* `SIGKILL` is used to terminate the timed-out workers from misbehaving apps as reliably as possible on a UNIX system.
+The default timeout is a generous 20 seconds.

 * The poor performance of select() on large FD sets is avoided as few file descriptors are used in each worker.